 We aim to provide the estimates of positivity rate (the percentage of people who test positive) and incidence that are most timely and most representative of each week.
 In addition, to improve stability in our modelling while maintaining relative timeliness of our estimates, we report our official estimates based on the midpoint of the reference week.
-This week, for England and Wales, the reference week is 28 December 2022 to 3 January 2023, and the reference day is 31 December 2022.
-For Northern Ireland and Scotland, the reference week is 25 December 2022, and the reference day is 28 December 2022.
+This week, the reference week is 25 to 31 January 2023 for England, Wales, Northern Ireland and Scotland, and the reference day is 28 January 2023.